vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 # First Steps

-## Initialisation
+## Initialization

-To initialise a vlayer project run:
+To initialize a vlayer project run:
 ```bash
 $ vlayer init
 ```
-which should be run inside a foundry-based project.
+which should be run inside your foundry-based project.

 The command above will add all necessary dependencies and sample vlayer contracts.